xphx/master-thesis/background.typ

 ) <quads_definition>

 === Cubic Bézier curves
 Cubic Bézier curves follow the same pattern as quadratic curves, the only difference being that we have an additional control point $P_3$, and therefore need to run three rounds of linear interpolation to evaluate a point on the curve.
-The formula is given by $P_0(1 - t)^3 + P_2 3t(1 - t)^2 + P_3 3t^2(1 - t) + P_1t^3$.
-As can be seen in @cubics_definition, we can easily visualize the whole process of evaluation by repeatedly subdividing the curve using linear interpolation with your parametric value $t$, until we have computed the final point.
+The formula is given by $P_0(1 - t)^3 + P_2 3t(1 - t)^2 + P_3 3t^2(1 - t) + P_1t^3$ #cite(<mathematics_for_computer_graphics>, supplement: [p.
+240]).
+In @cubics_definition, we can once again gain a better intuition of this formula by visualizing the whole process of evaluation by repeatedly subdividing the curve using linear interpolation with our parametric value $t$, until we have computed the final point.

 #figure(
   image("assets/cubics.pdf"),